Market & Trends

 Two distinct AI distribution models are competing for commercial premium in India in 2026: broker-embedded AI tools that enhance traditional intermediary workflows, and direct insurer AI platforms that seek to reach buyers without broker involvement.

 Broker AI tools are being built and deployed by both large technology-enabled brokers and by third-party platforms that sell to the existing broker population.
 The dominant use cases are: AI-assisted risk profiling (using public data to pre-populate risk questionnaires), multi-insurer simultaneous quote submission (APIs connecting to insurer portals), AI-drafted policy comparison reports, and predictive renewal prioritisation (identifying accounts most likely to switch at renewal).
 Marsh, Aon, and Gallagher have all made significant AI tool investments at the global level that are being rolled out to their Indian operations.
-Among Indian-born brokers, Prudent Insurance Brokers and Kshema have been building proprietary technology layers.
+Among Indian brokers, several large players including Prudent Insurance Brokers have been building proprietary technology layers, while insurtech-native intermediaries are competing on digital-first workflows.

 Direct AI-powered insurer platforms represent a more disruptive model.
 Digit Insurance has built its commercial SME offering on an API-first, algorithm-underwritten architecture that allows direct policy issuance for standardised products without broker involvement.
 Its underwriting engine processes structured risk data, assigns a risk tier, generates a premium, and issues a policy document in under 10 minutes for eligible product categories including shopkeeper package, small commercial property, and cyber liability for micro-businesses.
 Acko has extended a similar architecture into the micro-SME commercial space from its consumer motor base.